 A: My M.B.A. in Information Security Management enabled me to immediately apply everything I was learning to my job, which was very rewarding.
 After graduation, I applied for a rotation program within my company at the time.
 It was a very competitive job with a tough application, including a strategic plan for a mock business and a presentation to company leadership.
 Because I’d spent the past few years doing similar work in school, it didn’t seem like such a heavy lift.

-After that, I spent a year and a half in Strategy, which offered me a completely different perspective and understanding of how businesses function, but it also helped me better understand my own professional aspirations and preferences.
+After that, I spent a year and a half in corporate strategy, which offered me a completely different perspective on how businesses function also helped me better understand my own professional aspirations and preferences.
 I missed working directly with customers and managing a team—I even missed working closely with engineers!
-So, after my second baby was born, I volunteered to take on the Continuous Diagnostics and Mitigation (CDM) program.
+So, right after my second baby was born, I volunteered to take on a new challenge: supporting the Continuous Diagnostics and Mitigation (CDM) program.
+I’ve now been supporting CISA and the CDM program for close to 7 years.
 It sounds strange, but having kids has actually propelled me forward in my career.
-It forces me to be efficient and strategic with my time, and it’s motivated me to make the most of the time I spend outside of the house.
+It forces me to be efficient and strategic with my time, and it’s motivated me to make the most of the time I spend at work.

 Q: Tell me about working on the CDM Dashboard Ecosystem.

-A: The CDM Dashboard Ecosystem is a cybersecurity tool that provides real-time cyber situational awareness to the Department of Homeland Security, as well as federal civilian agencies.
-As a program, it is still in its infancy.
-Right now, we’re focused on asset management—aggregating and visualizing data on all devices, including vulnerability, software, and configuration status.
-When you put these together, you have a pretty complete picture of the security state of any particular asset.
-DHS uses an algorithm to score individual assets based on these criteria, which allows the leadership of an agency to aggregate that score up to an organizational level.
+A: The CDM Dashboard Ecosystem is a cybersecurity tool that provides real-time cyber situational awareness to CISA, as well as federal civilian agencies.
+As a program, it just passed a major milestone: 10 years of helping agencies better identify and protect their assets!
+We aggregate, enrich, and visualize data from close to one million federal devices, including vulnerability, software, and configuration status.
+When you put these data points together, you have a pretty complete picture of the security state of any particular asset, which agencies use to prioritize their defense efforts.

-Because there are so many stakeholders—DHS, other agencies, integrators—no single entity owns the ultimate outcome of the CDM mission.
-Everyone works together, which can be frustrating, but also creates the opportunity for a tremendous amount of learning.
+Because there are so many stakeholders—various CISA stakeholders, agencies, multiple integrators—no single entity owns the ultimate outcome of the CDM mission.
+Everyone works together, which can be challenging, but it also creates the opportunity for a tremendous amount of learning.
 You are constantly talking to different people to understand how they are solving their piece of the puzzle.
 For me, that’s one of the best parts of the job.

 Q: What’s next for you at ECS?